With Fukushima No 1

 1. “There is a strong link between the mining and export of uranium and nuclear weapons proliferation.”

-This is true enough but is a weak first principle.
-It seeks to show that people can’t be trusted with nuclear power which is a fault of the people and not of the tool.
-Mutually assured destruction is not much fun for anymore, but it remains an important tactic for smaller powers to threaten larger ones.
-Take away nuclear power and they will find other weapons to achieve the same result.
+This is a weak first principle.
+It seeks to show people can’t be trusted with nuclear power.
 As alcohol prohibitionists found out, banning something is not the way to stop it.

 2. “The consequences of the use of nuclear weapons, or of catastrophic accidents at, or terrorist attacks on, nuclear power stations, are so great that the risks are unacceptably high.”

 Much of this is a repeat of the first principle.
-The rest is hyperbole despite the current crisis.
-Nuclear weapons haven’t been used in war since 1945 though many times as exercises (see Japanese artist Isao Hashimoto’s astonishing 14 minute timelapse of all 2053 nuclear explosion between 1945 and 1998).
+The rest is hyperbole.
+Nuclear weapons haven’t been used in war since 1945 though many times as exercises (see Japanese artist Isao Hashimoto’s 14 minute timelapse of all 2053 nuclear explosion between 1945 and 1998).
 There have been a few catastrophic accidents.
 But no deaths or serious injuries have ever been attributed to radiation from a Western civil nuclear power plant.
 Three Mile Island is one of only two meltdowns in the US (Fermi 1 was the other) and neither suffered loss of life.

 The IAEA’s International Nuclear Event Scale goes from 0 (no safety issues) to 7 (major accident).
-The 1986 failure of Reactor 4 at Prypiat, Ukraine, better known as the Chernobyl Disaster is the only INES 7 accident yet recorded with a possible 4,000 deaths recorded caused directly or indirectly by the incident.
+The 1986 failure of Reactor 4 at Prypiat, Ukraine, better known as the Chernobyl Disaster is the only INES 7 accident yet recorded with 4,000 deaths caused directly or indirectly by the incident.
 This was a tragedy of the first rank but it says more about Soviet industry standards than it does about nuclear power.
 Other power sources in Russia are just as vulnerable.
 In the 1999 disaster at the largest hydroelectric power station in the country Sayano-Shuskensky in southern Russia seven people died.
 If the 240m dam had collapsed, hundreds of thousands in the cities below the dam would also have been in jeopardy.
-Yet there is no talk of The Greens wanting to ban hydroelectrical power because of the possibility of accidents.
+Yet the Greens don’t want to ban hydroelectrical power because of possible accidents.

 3. “Future generations must not be burdened with high level radioactive waste.”
-This is a noble gesture but it begs the question: what is the extent of the burden?
+This is a noble gesture but what is the extent of the burden?
 Waste comes from both the front and back end of the nuclear process.
-The front end waste depleted uranium is used in highly destructive weapons that are morally repulsive but it also has practical applications such as in the keel of yachts.
+The front end waste, depleted uranium, is used in highly destructive weapons but it also has practical applications such as in the keel of yachts.
 The back end waste, spent fuel rods, is the heavy hitting stuff.
-The amount of High Level Waste worldwide is increasing by 12,000 metric tons a year, which says nuclear power company Marathon Resourcing is the equivalent to about 100 double-decker buses 100 double-decker buses.
-As an industry body, it is no surprise to hear them say it is “modest compared with other industrial wastes.”
-But they might be right.
-London currently has the largest of double decker buses with about 1200 buses which if put together would amount to 12 years of high level nuclear waste.
-The burden seems small on this evidence.
+The amount of High Level Waste worldwide is increasing by 12,000 metric tons a year, which nuclear power company Marathon Resourcing says is the equivalent to 100 double-decker buses.

 4. “Nuclear power is not a safe, clean, timely, economic or practical solution to reducing global greenhouse gas emissions”.

-The fear factor of safety returns to the ideas in the first three principles.
+The fear factor of safety returns again.
 How safe is not addressing global emissions by use of nuclear power?
 The word “clean” is a platitude presented without any evidence.
 “Timely” is questionable but has some merit.
-A nuclear power plant would take 12-15 years to commission and build, a small period of time given the consequences of inaction.
-They are expensive to build but so will be any solution that envisages humans keep up their energy usage-intensive lifestyles.
-As for nuclear being not a “practical solution”, go ask any of the world’s 440 commercial nuclear power stations in 30 countries, even those ones that are built on geological faultlines.
+A nuclear power plant would take 12-15 years to commission and build.
+They are expensive but so will be any solution that envisages humans keeping energy usage-intensive lifestyles.
+As for nuclear being not a “practical solution”, go ask any of the world’s 440 commercial nuclear power stations in 30 countries, even those ones built on geological faultlines.

 5. “Australia’s reliance on the US nuclear weapons ‘umbrella’ lends our bases, ports and infrastructure to the US nuclear war fighting apparatus.”